Risk Management

 In recent years there has been a move to use regulatory frameworks for security trade control in order to restrict the transactions of certain countries, regions, or corporations, mainly for reasons related to competition in the development of advanced technologies, information security, and protection of human rights.
 As it expands its range of business fields, Canon has also seen an increase in business transactions that require careful attention.
 We will pay close attention to the international situation and to the latest regulatory trends in our activities to ensure full compliance with Security Trade Control.

-Business divisions of Canon Inc. and Group companies worldwide with sales and service functions conduct regular training for employees of divisions exposed to the risk of antitrust violations to educate them about antitrust laws, give examples of legal violations, and provide everyday operational compliance guidance.
-Employees are encouraged to make use of Canon’s antitrust law hotline (connected to the Legal Division) when unsure of how to interpret or apply antitrust laws.
+Business divisions of Canon Inc. and Group companies worldwide with sales and service functions conduct regular training for employees of divisions exposed to the risk of competition law violations to educate them about competition laws, give examples of legal violations, and provide everyday operational compliance guidance.
+Employees are encouraged to make use of Canon’s competition law hotline (connected to the Legal Division) when unsure of how to interpret or apply competition laws.

 Prevention of Corruption